metalredlind/ecommerce-laravel/README.md

 - ✅ Advanced product management with variants
 - ✅ Flash sales and coupon system
 - ✅ Shipping and tax management
-- ✅ User authentication and authorization
+- ✅ User authentication and authorization (Breeze + Sanctum)
 - 🔄 Continuous improvements and optimizations

 ---